edwinm/Beautify/INSTALL.md

 `git clone https://github.com/edwinm/Beautify.git`

-You are encouraged to update the libraries to the latest versions.
+You are encouraged to update Markdown, SmartyPants and GeSHi to the latest versions.

-## Dot
+## Installing Dot

-To get the Dot functionality, you first have to install Dot.
+To be able to draw graphs, you first have to install Dot.

 ### Install Dot for Windows